mui/material-ui/docs/data/joy/components/tabs/tabs.md

 ### Disabled tab

-You can disable a tab by providing `disabled` prop to the `Tab` component.
+To disable a tab, use the `disabled` prop on the `Tab` component.

 {{"demo": "TabDisabled.js"}}

 ### Vertical

-Provides `orientation="vertical"` to the `Tabs` to render in vertical mode.
-The keyboard navigation such as arrow keys also adapt to the orientation of the tabs.
+To set the tabs orientation to vertical, use the `orientation="vertical"` on the `Tabs` component.
+Keyboard navigation (e.g. arrow keys) will adapt automatically to the used orientation.

 {{"demo": "TabsVertical.js"}}